mshyam83/Boggle/README.md

 yarn add styled-components
 ```

-Command to add Axios
-It is used to call Api from react to rails
+Command to add Axios, it is used to call Api from react to rails

 ```
 yarn add axios